ratschlab/metagraph/metagraph/docs/source/installation.rst

 ============

 The core of MetaGraph is written in C++ and has been successfully tested on Linux and MacOS.
-In the following, we provide detailed setting up instructions.
+In the following, we provide detailed instructions for setting up MetaGraph.

 Install with conda
 ------------------